CEID Code of Conduct

 - CEID members keep in mind their own and other members’ right to safety and a positive learning experience.

 - Yale undergraduates, graduate students, faculty, and research staff are all eligible for membership at the CEID.

-- CEID membership and 24/7 swipe access to the space are granted once the quiz has been passed and an orientation session has been completed.
+- CEID membership and 24/7 swipe access to the space are granted once the in-person orientation session has been completed.

 - CEID membership may be revoked, at the discretion of the CEID Director, for failure to observe the code of conduct.